The Red Cross (IFRC) says that it can start dispensing crucial useful resource supplies to crisis-hit Venezuela in weeks.

-In February, Mr. Maduro used the navy to block an attempt led using Mr. Guaidó to usher in US-backed useful resource convoys.
+In February, Mr. Maduro used the navy to block an attempt by Mr. Guaidó to usher in US-backed useful resource convoys.

 Venezuela disaster in nine charts